 What about raw formats?
 The program uses the Windows Imaging Component (WIC) for reading image files.
 WIC is provided by Windows XP SP2/3 and later.
 In the basic configuration, WIC can read JPEG, PNG, TIFF, GIF, BMP, ICO as well as WMP (HD Photo) files.
-In order to read raw-files, you need to install the free Microsoft Camera Codec Pack that does not run on Windows XP.
-A field in the status bar displays information about the current raw support by the program.
+In order to read raw files, you need to install the free Microsoft Camera Codec Pack that does not run on Windows XP.

 The user interface is old school.
 Instead of miraculous and colorful animated buttons, you will find instructive menu items here.